govindansriram/qlite/README.md

 ## Protocol response

-The first 4 bytes of every message are an uint32 segment detailing the size of the message (excluding these byte) Following the message length, will be the ascii encoded string PASS or FAIL delimited by a semicolon
+The first 4 bytes of every message are an uint32 segment detailing the size of the message Following the message length, will be the ascii encoded string PASS or FAIL delimited by a semicolon

 ### PUSH